Shahrukh1505/bmi_calculator/README.md

 1. Linear layout (orientation = vertical) used.
 2. Used EditText views for letting the user enter weight and height values.
-3. Used a Button view for calculating BMI.
+3. Used a Button view for calculating BMI and changing background color.
 4. A TextView is displayed on the user interface letting the user know its BMI value.